-In recent years, our team has comprised representatives from Australian, Canada, Ireland, New Zealand, South Africa and the United Kingdom.
+In recent years our team has comprised representatives from Australia, Canada, Ireland, New Zealand, South Africa, the United States, and the United Kingdom.
 It is a very social and welcoming environment and we encourage anyone interested to be in touch with the President or the Captain.

 The highlight of our year is the annual varsity match against Cambridge.
-In 2013, we defended the Varsity Cup with a 48 point victory: 10.6 (66) to 2.6 (18).
-In addition to a fixture of matches against UK universities and club teams, OUARFC also organises an annual tour to Europe, with the 2013 edition involving matches against club and university teams in the Czech Republic and Croatia.
+In addition to a fixture of matches against UK universities and club teams, OUARFC also organises an annual footy tour to Europe, with recent years including matches in Italy and Germany.

 Training Times and Venues

 Training time for the 2015-16 will be confirmed shortly – please contact us if you are interested!